-We do not recommend using Clarify while taking Soothe or Uqora Flush.
-Soothe contains phenazopyridine hydrochloride, an orange organic dye.
+We do not recommend using the test strips while taking the UTI pain relief or Uqora Flush.
+Our UTI pain relief contains phenazopyridine hydrochloride, an orange organic dye.
 This dye enters the urine to take effect and relieve UTI pain.
 However, it also turns the urine bright orange!
-Since Clarify’s test strips use color to indicate if you might have a UTI, the orange urine will make them more difficult to interpret.
-If you’ve purchased both together, we suggest using Clarify before taking Soothe.
+Since our test strips use color to indicate if you might have a UTI, the orange urine will make them more difficult to interpret.

-Uqora Flush contains Vitamin C. High intake of Vitamin C may impact the results of Clarify’s UTI test strips by impacting the perceived color.
+Uqora Flush contains Vitamin C. High intake of Vitamin C may impact the results of the test strips by impacting the perceived color.
 This could lead to a false negative nitrite result.
-For these reasons, while safe, we do not recommend taking Soothe or Uqora Flush before using Clarify.
+For these reasons, while safe, we do not recommend taking our UTI pain relief or Uqora Flush before using the test strips.